beckn/protocol-server/setup.md

   httpRetryCount: 2
 ```

+6. Execute the command `npm run install` to npm packages.
-6. Execute the command `npm run dev` to start the server.
+7. Execute the command `npm run dev` to start the server.

 ## Protocol Server BAP Network Setup